-First is a DSLR camera is bulkier and heavier than a mirrorless camera with the same sensor.
+First, a DSLR camera is bulkier and heavier than a mirrorless camera with the same sensor.
 Having a bulkier and heavier body can make you lazy to carry this camera around.
-When you don’t spend enough time shooting with it, you won’t make any progress in photography.
+When you don’t spend enough time shooting with it, you won’t progress in photography.

 And the second reason is, DSLR camera is harder to operate because you have to look at the viewfinder.
-It makes it hard for you to get an accurate idea of what the picture looks like when you’re not getting any preview of what the final picture looks like.
+It makes it hard for you to get an accurate idea of what the picture looks like when you’re not getting any preview of the final picture.

 What Mirrorless Camera to Get?